 |Annual gross income||30% of your salary/month on rent||40% of your salary/month on rent|

-HCOL areas: How to afford expensive rent
+High cost of living areas: How to afford expensive rent

 If you’re about to pay closer to 40 percent or even more, here are a few tips to help you manage paying higher rent.

-Yup, make a budget, update your budget, learn to budget.
-You can get an app to help or use a spreadsheet.
 Know what you spend and keep track of your spending.
 And we’re not talking about the essentials like rent, utilities, car payment and insurance.
 We also mean fun or “discretionary” spending.
 This is what most people forget to track, and you’re usually spending more than you think.

 The best way to monitor your spending is by looking at your bank and credit card statements.
 Look for a few non-painful ways to cut back.
 Maybe you can start bringing your lunch to work, cut back on subscriptions or trade in your newer car for a paid-off used car (okay, it might be a little painful but worth it!)